Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-hammer-wrench:{ .lg .middle } Artificer

-:   *"Rare kind of spellcaster who treated magic in the same manner as a mason might see a chisel as a tool for the creation of marvels."*
+> *"Rare kind of spellcaster who treated magic in the same manner as a mason might see a chisel as a tool for the creation of marvels."*

-:   An **artificer** learned to wield their magic through the mastering of sigils and diagrams or combining technologies and traditional magic, as well as using magical ingredients.
+An **artificer** learned to wield their magic through the mastering of sigils and diagrams or combining technologies and traditional magic, as well as using magical ingredients.
 Artificers infused objects of the world, be they inanimate or alive, with the power of the arcane, making them both powerful crafters and healers.

-**Artificer Specialist**
+**Artificer Specialist ^3rd-level^**

 <div class="grid cards" markdown>